jarrodharvey/intro-to-automation-for-dpp/README.md

 ### ERROR! while parsing a block collection

 If you see this error message, organize is upset by an indent.
 It will give you a list of lines that it is upset by.
-Try un-indenting the first line only (highlight it and press Shift-TAB on your keyboard).
+Try un-indenting the first line that it found a problem with (highlight it and press ctrl/command + \[ on your keyboard).

 ### ERROR! 'str' object has no attribute 'get'